-Students wanting to walk in the Fall or Spring Commencement ceremony are required to register in advance.
-In order to register for commencement, you must have an Application for Advancement to Candidacy on file and approved.
-To be included in the commencement program, you must have your Application for Advancement to Candidacy approved by a specific date that will be announced at the beginning of the semester.
-You may participate in Commencement if you received a degree from Humboldt during the past summer or fall semesters, or if you have applied for graduation and expect to be awarded your degree at the end of the spring, summer or fall semesters.
-Details regarding the commencement ceremony are available online at commencement.humboldt.edu.
+Students wanting to walk in the Commencement ceremony in May are required to register in advance.
+You may participate in Commencement if you received a degree from Humboldt State during the past summer or fall semesters, or if you have applied for graduation and expect to be awarded your degree at the end of the spring, summer or fall semesters.
+Details regarding the May commencement ceremony are available online at commencement.humboldt.edu